-The organizer, Judye, sent all of the bakers the recipe we would be using, which turned out to be the Barefoot Contessa’s Lemon Bars.
-I have always viewed Lemon Bars as a quintessential Southern dessert.
+The organizer, Judye, sent all of the bakers the recipe we would be using, which turned out to be Ina Garten’s Lemon Bars.
+I’ve always viewed Lemon Bars as a quintessential Southern dessert.
 I picture eating them on a porch with a pitcher of iced tea while wearing a frock.
 Except I don’t have a porch or a frock.

 Judye’s instructions said that we were free to use a different recipe for Lemon Bars, but to please use real butter and real lemon juice.
 Fair enough, although I chose to use Ina’s recipe.
 But to my dismay, halfway through making the recipe I realized I didn’t have enough sugar.
 If necessity is the mother of invention, desperation must surely be its half-sister.
 I had powdered sugar, and thought maybe I could get away with substituting it for the granulated sugar — after all, Judye didn’t say anything about that.
 So I looked up the ratio for substituting powdered sugar for granulated sugar (use 1-3/4 cups powdered sugar for a cup of granulated sugar), prayed for forgiveness, and substituted powdered sugar for about 1/3 of the sugar called for in the recipe.